 - A fundamental principle of the NPPF is that the planning system should help to 2.7 contribute to sustainable development.
 The NPPF defines 'sustainable' as meeting the needs of the present without compromising the ability of future generations to meet their own needs.
-To meet this aim, Local Plans must include strategic policies to establish a presumption in favour of sustainable development and address each local planning authority's priorities for the development and use of land in its area - Within the context of achieving sustainable development, the Local Plan contains 2.8 three overarching Strategic Policies which are considered to be core priorities.
+To meet this aim, Local Plans must include strategic policies to establish a presumption in favour of sustainable development and address each local planning authority's priorities for the development and use of land in its area.
+The Plan should promote a sustainable pattern of development that seeks to: meet the development needs of Worthing; align growth and infrastructure; improve the environment; mitigate climate change (including by making effective use of land in urban areas) and adapt to its effects. - Within the context of achieving sustainable development, the Local Plan contains 2.8 three overarching Strategic Policies which are considered to be core priorities.
 These provide a narrative and a high level / cross cutting policy approach that is then cascaded into individual Development Management Policies that follow.
-Put simply, the Strategic Policies capture key priorities that are of fundamental significance to the future long term sustainability of the borough but without overriding the function of the linked Development Management policies that provide the necessary detail. - The first of the strategic policies integrates the 'presumption' established in the 2.9 NPPF into the Local Plan.
-However, it should be noted that this policy does not affect or remove statutory consultation on planning applications. - The other two strategic policies seek to address the key challenge of climate 2.10 change and improving the health & wellbeing of the local population.
+Put simply, the Strategic Policies capture key priorities that are of fundamental significance to the future long term sustainability of the borough but without overriding the function of the linked Development Management policies that provide the necessary detail. - The first of the strategic policies integrates the 'presumption' established in 2.9 the NPPF into the Local Plan.
+However, it should be noted that this policy does not affect or remove statutory consultation on planning applications.
+When considering development proposals the Council will take a positive approach that reflects the presumption in favour of sustainable development contained in the NPPF.
+The Council will always work proactively with applicants to find solutions which mean that proposals can be approved wherever possible, and to secure development that improves the economic, social and environmental conditions in the area

+The other two strategic policies seek to address the key challenge of climate 2.10 change and improving the health & wellbeing of the local population.
 As such, development proposals must have due regard to climate change adaptation & mitigation and the creation of healthy, inclusive and safe communities.